socrates8300/rpocketflow/README.md

 // (See the full example in examples/mcp_example.rs)
 ```

+#### MCP Integration: Troubleshooting

+If you encounter issues with the MCP integration, here are some common problems and solutions:

+##### Connection Issues

+If you're having trouble connecting to MCP servers:

+1. **Verify MCP Server Availability**:
+   - For local MCP servers, check that the server is running and accessible
+   - When using custom MCP servers, verify they're running on the expected port

+2. **MCP Server vs. MCP Tool Differences**:
+   - Note that tools like `tavily-mcp` may run over stdio, not a network port
+   - Ensure your application configures the correct connection method (stdio vs. HTTP)

+3. **Environment Configuration**:
+   - Use the `.env` file and the `dotenv` crate to manage API keys and server URLs
+   - Set `MCP_SERVER_URL` for HTTP connections or configure stdio appropriately

+##### Common Errors

+1. **No MCP Output**:
+   - If `shared.get("mcp_output")` returns none, check if the MCP server is responding
+   - Add a wait time after MCP node execution to give servers time to respond

+2. **Node Environment Capture Issues**:
+   - When using closures in node definitions that capture environment variables, use hardcoded values or `move |...| {}` closures
+   - The `node_impl!` and `async_node_impl!` macros have limitations with captured environment variables

+3. **API Key Configuration**:
+   - Always check that API keys are properly loaded before initiating MCP connections
+   - Use `dotenv().ok();` at the start of your application to load environment variables

 #### Macros for Simplified Usage

 RPocketFlow includes several macros that help reduce boilerplate and streamline common tasks when defining nodes and flows.